Publishers

 | |

-Note: Use AddPersonalizer() when registering SatoriPersonalizer as Hiro will automatically register it as a Publisher as well.
-Use AddPublisher() for custom implementations like the examples above.
-You can register multiple publishers; events are sent to all of them.
+SatoriPersonalizer to AddPersonalizer() to instruct Hiro to automatically register it as both a Personalizer and Publisher.
+Use AddPublisher() to register your own custom publisher implementations.
+You can register multiple publishers; events are sent to all of them.Authentication options #

 There are two options for publishing authentication events to Satori:

-| Option | Behavior |
+| Option | Parameter | Behavior |

-SatoriPersonalizerPublishAuthenticateEvents() | Authenticates without creating a server-side session (recommended) |
+| no session | SatoriPersonalizerPublishAuthenticateEvents() | Authenticates without creating a server-side session (recommended) |

-SatoriPersonalizerPublishAuthenticateEventsWithSession() | Creates a new random session ID for each authentication |
+| with session | SatoriPersonalizerPublishAuthenticateEventsWithSession() | Creates a new random session ID for each authentication |

 These options authenticate the player to Satori immediately after Nakama authentication, creating them in Satori if they don’t already exist.
-This is essential if you want to fetch Feature Flags for new players—without one of these options, SatoriPersonalizer cannot retrieve flags for players who haven’t been created in Satori yet.
+This is essential if you want to fetch feature flags for new players — without one of these options, SatoriPersonalizer cannot retrieve flags for players who haven’t been created in Satori yet.

 Publisher interface #